Nephrolepis cordifolia: Description

 Nephrolepis cordifolia is an evergreen fern that grows to between 40 and 80 centimeters, in extreme cases up to 1 meter.
 It forms an underground rhizome in the form of several small tubers.
 The pinnate fronds are erect and pinnate linear to lanceolate, glandular and simple.
 The rachis bears bicolored chaff scales.
 The petiole is covered with bicolored pale and dark brown scales.

 The leaflets are entire, sessile and elongate-lanceolate.
 They grow up to 4.8 centimeters long and up to 0.9 cm wide.
 They stand at a distance of less than 1 centimeter.
 The sori are rounded.
 The spores are warty, wrinkled.

 Distribution

+It is native to the following regions as defined in the World Geographical Scheme for Recording Plant Distributions: